Wallasey Soroptimists – Our Projects (Programme Action)

 Local: Tomorrow’s Women Wirral

 This local social enterprise in Birkenhead was started by a member of SI Heswall and continues to be supported by her and other Soroptimists.
 This much valued facility initially started as an alternative to imprisoning women and a way of preventing re-offending.
 Its now expanded to offer support for any local woman who needs it.
-One of our members has undertaken some service whilst the Club has donated much needed supplies, e.g. coffee, sugar, tea, breakfast cereal, to help with the breakfast club.
+One of our members volunteers her services, whilst the Club has donated much needed supplies, e.g. coffee, sugar, tea, breakfast cereal, to help with the breakfast club as well as cash donations.
 Members have also attended key events at the Centre.

 Supporting the developing Soroptimists in Flintshire group